kevin-j-m/kjm-blog/content/posts/dependency-injection-plug-in.md

 date = 2020-11-24T14:10:31-05:00
-tags = ["ruby", "software-design", "software-design-concert-series"] summary = "These go to eleven"
+tags = ["ruby", "software-design", "software-design-concert-series"] summary = "These go to eleven" description = "Dependency injection is a fancy term.
+It sounds intimidating.
+The purpose of this post is to explain what dependency injection is, how to use it, and why it can be beneficial."
 +++

 ## Ruby Software Design Concert Series